TACC/launcher/README.md

 ## Task Scheduling Behavior

-The launcher has three scheduling methods, available by setting the environment variable `$LAUNCHER_SCHED`: (descriptions below assume k = task, p = num. procs, n = num. jobs)
+The launcher has three available behaviors for scheduling jobs, available by setting the environment variable `$LAUNCHER_SCHED`: (descriptions below assume k = task, p = num. procs, n = num. jobs)

-* dynamic (default) - task k executes first available unclaimed line
+* dynamic (default) - each task k executes first available unclaimed line
-* interleaved - task k executes lines k, k+p, k+p*2, k+p*3, etc.
+* interleaved - each task k executes every (k+p)th line
-* block - task k executes lines [ k(n/p)+1, (k+1)(n/p) ]
+* block - each task k executes lines [ k(n/p)+1, (k+1)(n/p) ]

 ## Using Launcher on Multi-/Many-core Processors
 Launcher uses the hwloc utility to determine layout of cores on the node.
 If hwloc is installed on your system and the commands are in the default `PATH`, Launcher will use this to partition the cores on node between the tasks.
 You can enable task binding by setting `LAUNCHER_BIND=1` before calling `paramrun`.

+## Using Launcher with Intel Xeon Phi (KNC) Co-processor Cards

+Launcher has the ability to execute appropriately compiled executables natively on first generation Intel Xeon Phi (KNC) cards.

+Available Environment Variables for Intel Xeon Phi execution:

+* `$LAUNCHER_NPHI` is the number of Intel Xeon Phi cards per node.
+This is set to zero (0) by default.
+Acceptable values are '1' and '2'.
+* `$LAUNCHER_PHI_PPN` is the number of processes per Intel Xeon Phi card.
+* `$LAUNCHER_PHI_JOB_FILE` is the file containing the jobs to run on the Intel Xeon Phi cards.

 ## Job Submission

-Copy the example job submission script `job_script.<sched>` to your working directory to use as a starting point for interfacing with the desired batch system.
+Copy the example job submission script `launcher.<sched>` to your working directory to use as a starting point for interfacing with the desired batch system.
+Note that this script provides some simple error checking prior to the actual submission to aid in diagnosing missing executables and misconfiguration.
-The `commands` file contains the list of execution (commands) to run, one per line.

-In the `extras/batch-scripts`  directory there are example submission scripts:
+The launcher/extras/batch-scripts directory contains several example submission scripts:
   * SGE:   launcher.sge
   * SLURM: launcher.slurm
-  * PBS:   launcher.pbs

-## Reference
+## Referencing Launcher
+If you are using Launcher, please remember to make a reference to it when publishing results.
 The file `paper/paper.bib` contains the BibTeX-formatted citation list.
-Reference entry `Wilson:2014:LSF:2616498.2616533` (i.e., in LaTeX: `\cite{Wilson:2014:LSF:2616498.2616534}`).
+Please reference entry `Wilson:2014:LSF:2616498.2616533` (i.e., in LaTeX: `\cite{Wilson:2014:LSF:2616498.2616534}`).